ChrisPHardin/Bullet-Time-for-GTA-IV/README.md

 ## CREDITS:
 I used the Slow Motion script by The SkyReaper AKA LunaXTec as a base for this.
 Slow motion script here: https://www.nexusmods.com/gta4/mods/1

+## CONTROLLER USERS:
+Unfortunately, I'm not sure how to use controller input in the script or if it's even possible.
+However, you can use a program like JoyToKey to assign the controller aiming button to R-Click.
+I've confirmed this works on my end with a PS4 controller and aiming using the left trigger.